SteffWS/SteffWS/README.md

-<h2 align="left">Hey 👋 What's up?</h2>
+<h1 align="left">Hey 👋 What's up?</h1>

 ###

-<p align="left">My name is Steff, a passionate developer hailing from Denmark!
+<h4 align="left">My name is Steff, a passionate developer hailing from Denmark!
 I thrive on learning new technologies and languages, constantly expanding my skill set to tackle exciting projects.
-My primary expertise lies in C#, Lua, HTML, and CSS, with a knack for JavaScript as well.</p>
+My primary expertise lies in C#, Lua, HTML, and CSS, with a knack for JavaScript as well.</h4>

 ###